humdrum-tools/humdrum-documentation/guide/ch34/index.md

 be addressed by extracting pairs and groups of instruments and analyzing them together.

-For a complex work like Webern\'s Opus 24 Concerto, this strategy of analyzing both individual instruments and groups of instruments works very well.
+For a complex work like Webern's Opus 24 Concerto, this strategy of analyzing both individual instruments and groups of instruments works very well.